 A Brief History of The Schmidt Metzgerei, 1800 N. Hudson Avenue in Old Town

 With special thanks to Diane Gonzalez for her research and writing

 “Homemade sausages and smoked meats are our specialty” read an advertisement for Schmidt’s Metzgerei in the Old Town Art Fair program from 1958.
-Schmidt’s Metzgerei is the circa 1892 butcher’s shop built in the classic German “fachwerk” style with timber framing butcher shop at 1800 N. Hudson Avenue at the intersection with Menomonee and old Ogden Avenue.
+Schmidt’s Metzgerei is the circa 1892 butcher shop built in the classic German “fachwerk” style with timber framing at 1800 N. Hudson Avenue at the intersection with Menomonee and old Ogden Avenue.
 The “Schmidt’s Mitzgerri” sign is still visible on the building’s facade.
-This relic of Chicago’s German history has survived for over 120 years today, but is threatened with sale and demolition.
+This relic of Chicago’s German history has survived for over 120 years, but it is now threatened with sale and demolition.

 Long-term owner William Schmidt was born above the store in 1915.
 His father Bill Schmidt Sr. had emigrated from Germany six years earlier.
 Bill Sr. was sponsored by an uncle who was already working as a Chicago butcher.
 Bill Jr. followed in the footsteps of his great-uncle and father.
 Bill Jr. married Florence Vogt, and their daughter Marilyn Vrbancic revealed details of life above the shop and next door in 1802 Hudson which the Schmidt’s also owned.
 Behind the shop was the sausage kitchen where Uncle Frank Reiss, a Crilly Court resident, was in charge.
 Its smokehouse survives today in the northwest corner of what became a garage.